naibarn/SmartSpec/README.md

 **Key Files:**
 - `README.md`: High-level overview.
 - `.smartspec-docs/workflows/`: Detailed documentation for each command.
 This is your **primary source of truth** for command usage, parameters, and examples.
-- `.kilocode/workflows/`: The underlying workflow definitions.
+- `.smartspec/workflows/`: The master workflow definitions. **Always edit workflows here, not in platform-specific folders.**

 When a user asks how to use a command, first consult the corresponding file in `.smartspec-docs/workflows/` to provide a detailed, accurate answer.